diz217/quant_DL_suite/README.md

 The second script (```cal_sharpe.py```) aggregates performance by computing cumulative yield and statistical metrics such as Sharpe ratio and peak-to-trough drawdown.

+Superparameters such as
+- training data length
+- stop-loss threshold
+- prediction length
-Superparameters such as **training data length**, random seed, and **stop-loss threshold**, and **prediction length** need to be specified in the scripts.
+need to be specified in the scripts.
 The trading algorithm parameters directly affect the performance of the profit-taking strategy and the backtesting results.

 ## Results
 Representative outputs from the models are shown below.